tomsuch/M5Stack-SAM/README.md

 Fast and dirty minimalist application menu for M5Stack.

 Integrated applications:
-DHT12 - Temperature / Humidity
+  DHT12 - Temperature / Humidity, Stopwatch, I2C scanner
-Stopwatch
-I2C scanner
   Bluetooth BLE Beacon Simulator (iBeacon, Eddystone TLM + URL, ALTBeacon)

 Settings:
-display backlight
+  Display backlight

 Other:
-sleep mode
+  Sleep mode

 I will be glad when you share the further development, I will continuously add other applications and options.